shevious/DeepFake_FaceSwap/README.md

 WIP

-## What id DeepFakes?
+## What is a DeepFake?

-Deepfake is implemented as an autoencoder.
+At their core, deepfakes are simply a series of image frames generated through the use of autoencoders, or networks designed to downsample and restore images.

 The face of the actor 1 is cropped and aligned to his face.
 Then the autoencoder learns how to encode and decode (reconstruct) the face.
 The goal here is to minimize the reconstruction error.

 ![](image/encoder1.JPG?raw=true)